WebOrigami/docs/src/content/index.md

 - At the highest level, a [conceptual framework](/concepts/) lets you concisely express transformations that create the software or other content you wish to make.

 These layers are independently useful; you can work at whatever layer you prefer.

+**Help this research!** Try things out in a usability test and share your feedback.
+Or participate in a pair programming session to collectively solve a problem you currently have with these new techniques and tools.
+Contact [Jan Miksovsky](https://jan.miksovsky.com/contact.html).